FarBeyondDriven/multi-openvpn-tinyproxy/README.md

 ```

 ## status
-As the script creates dat files with status message you can checkout your running instances at any time like this:
+As the script creates `.dat` files with status messages you can checkout your running instances at any time like this:
 ```
 cat /var/run/tinyproxy/tun*.dat
 ```